domdfcoding/rustyaml/readme.md

 ## Develop

-1) Install `rustup` and `poetry`.
+1) Install `rustup` and `virtualenv`.
 Ensure that `cargo` is somewhere on your path.

-2) `poetry install` will automatically create the venv, compile the package and install it into the venv via the build script.
+2) Create and activate a virtual environment.

+3) Run `pip install .` to build and install the package.